nighttimeskyy-unity/AOH3-Image-Splitter-v2.0/README.md

 <div>
     <h2 style="text-align: center;">📚How to use</h2>
-    A PDF guide will be coming soon
+    A PDF guide Is available in source code or in each RAR programs files
 </div>